HoodLum-1/Feedback-Scoring/README.md

 ## 🤓 Assumptions:
 - You have mysql installed and running
 - Postman installed and running
-- You have Java 8 or higher installed
+- You have Java 11 or higher installed

 # 🚀 Starting the application

 - Execute the `schema.sql` file to create the schema
 - Change the mysql user and password configuration in the application.yml if need be to suit your configuration
 - open the application in your respective IDE for Java.
 Such as Intellij IDEA, VS Code or Netbeans
-- run the application, build will start with all dependencies being downloaded, the service will be start up on port `9081`
+- run the application, build will start with all MAVEN dependencies being downloaded, the application will be start up on port `9081`
 - when the service is running import the `Whereismytransport.postman_collection.json` file in Postman
 - send the HTTP request in the Postman collection in the following order
 - `'Consume Files'` followed by `'Generate Results'`